 as you can see, under a [BigMLer] section the file should contain one line per option.
 Dashes in flags are transformed to undescores in options.
-The example would keep development mode on and would log all created resources to my_log.log for any new bigmler command issued under the same working directory if none of the related flags are set.
+The example would keep development mode on and would log all created resources to my\log.log for any new bigmler command issued under the same working directory if none of the related flags are set.

 Naturally, the default value options given in this file will be overriden by the corresponding flag value in the present command.
-To follow the previous example, if you use bigmler --train data/iris.csv --resources-log ./another_log.log in the same working directory, the value of the flag will be preeminent and resources will be logged in another_log.log.
+To follow the previous example, if you use in the same working directory, the value of the flag will be preeminent and resources will be logged in another\log.log.
 For boolean-valued flags, such as --dev itself, you'll need to use the associated negative flags to overide the default behaviour.
 Than is, following the former example if you want to override the dev mode used by default you should use